Find Trade Colleges

 250K

-Some degrees associated with flagging and traffic control may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with flagging and traffic control require an advanced degree while some may not even require a bachelor’s.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 How much schooling do you really need to compete in today’s job market?
 People currently working in careers related to flagging and traffic control have obtained the following education levels.